digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_participants.rst

 or manually.
 Managing the initialization manually is particularly useful when a participant:

 1. Does not control its own identity;
-2. When we do not want to store its identity key on the node for security reasons;
+2. When you do not want to store its identity key on the node for security reasons;
-3. When we want to set a participant's keys by ourselves.
+3. When you want to set a participant's keys by yourself.

 If you want to disable the automatic initialization of a participant node you have to set: